-The Corporation will require sufficient cash flow in the future in order to service and repay any current and future indebtedness incurred, including the Debentures and BDC loan.
+The Corporation will require sufficient cash flow in the future in order to service and repay any current and future indebtedness incurred, including the BDC Facility and the 2022 Credit Facility.
 The Corporation's ability to generate sufficient cash flow to meet these obligations is, to a certain extent, subject to global economic, financial, competitive and other factors that may be beyond its control.
 If the Corporation is unable to attain future borrowings or generate cash flow from operations in an amount sufficient to service and repay its indebtedness, the Corporation will need to refinance or be in default under the agreements governing its indebtedness and could be forced to reduce or delay investments and capital expenditures or to dispose of material assets.
 Such refinancing or alternative measures may not be available on favorable terms or at all.
-In particular, due to the ongoing conditions in the oil and natural gas and oil and natural gas services to capital and increased borrowing costs.
-The current conditions in the oil and natural gas and oil and natural gas services to capital and increased borrowing costs.
-The current conditions in the oil and natural gas and oil and natural gas and oil and natural gas services industries have negatively impacted the ability of such companies to access additional financing.
+In particular, due to the ongoing conditions in the oil and natural gas and oil and natural gas services industries and/or global economic volatility, the Corporation may from time to time have restricted access to capital and increased borrowing costs.
+The current conditions in the oil and natural gas and oil and natural gas services industries have negatively impacted the ability of such companies to access additional financing.
 The inability to service, repay and/or refinance its indebtedness could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.